pixelartexchange/artbase.sandbox.vol3/README.md

 ### Bonus: Step 5   -  Make A Teaser / Preview Strip  And An All-In-One Composite

-Now for fun let's make a teaser or "preview" strip (of the first ten images):
+Now for fun let's make a teaser or "preview" strip (of the first nine images):

 ```
 $ artbase unordinalpunks strip